 Hiking: Walk the Noyo Headlands coastal trails for amazing views of the Mendocino Coast.

-Photography: Early morning and sunset light up the glass and the ocean, so bring your camera!
+Photography: Early morning or sunset light up the glass and the ocean, so bring your camera!

 Want to learn more about sea glass?
 The Sea Glass Museum in Fort Bragg is a must-visit.
 Discover the fascinating history of Glass Beach, explore rare sea glass colors, and get expert tips on where to hunt next.